• Skip to primary navigation

 Tofu Scramble

-• In a medium sized pan, saute the chopped onions in a little water until translucent and mostly cooked.
+• In a medium-sized skillet, saute the chopped onions in a little water until translucent and mostly cooked.

 Easy Ranchero Sauce

-• Add the remaining sauce ingredients, lower temperature and continue to simmer uncovered until reduced a thicken slightly, about 30 minutes.
+• Add the remaining sauce ingredients, lower temperature and continue to simmer uncovered until reduced and thickened slightly, about 30 minutes.

 • Once the sauce has thickened slightly, remove from the heat and let it cool a bit.
 Be careful when blending a hot sauce because it can splatter if too hot, but at this point, blend the sauce ingredients until smooth.
 A food processor should work, as well.